hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 thanks :)

 [19:10:02](#gkeI19i70grBON0SsVBfH03zyu_kfC3uzCO6493rgn8) <hiiamboris (NOT THIS ONE)>:
-@pekr good news is Red itself is stable enough that it doesn't crash randomly anymore (in like 2 months! Ì†ΩÌ∏â
+@pekr good news is Red itself is stable enough that it doesn't crash randomly anymore (in like 2 months! üòâ

 Bad news is https://github.com/red/red/issues/5130 and probably other memory leaks slow it down and even cause random View heisenbugs to pop up, so constantly updating your layout like I do in my demo is not an option.